danielstebbings/STRATHcube-Downlink-2425/Admin/Final Report/Typst Source/system_architecture.typ

   + The system shall be tested thoroughly using simulation to verify operation.
 + The downlink subsystem and PBR system should fit on the PL at the same time. // Regular reconfiguration is complex.
 If code gets corrupted, could be major issues!
   + The downlink system should use no more than 50% of any one resource type.
-+ The downlink subsystem shall be capable of transmitting packets that are over 64kB large.
++ The downlink subsystem shall be capable of transmitting packets that are over 64kB.

 = Packet Handling
+== Quality of Service
 // GSE Usage
 // Why not gse-lite?
 // -- PPL Data size req